-A number of other provinces have made legislative amendments to modernize their insurance legislation that reflect changes in the life and health insurance market.
+The provincial Insurance Act has not been updated in the last few decades.
+A number of other provinces have made legislative amendments to modernize their insurance legislation that reflects changes in the life and health insurance market.
 This includes new products and the technologies and processes that support them.
 The modernized language also includes many examples of greater consumer protection.
-As a result, insurance legislation in Newfoundland is out of date with modernized insurance provisions and is, as a consequence, no longer harmonized with other provincial insurance acts.
+As a result, there are some sections within Prince Edward Island's Insurance Act that are out of date with modernized insurance provisions and are, as a consequence, no longer harmonized with other provincial insurance acts.